-Effective January 1, 2025, this Policy shall either prohibit the use of medicinal cannabis on school property or permit the use of medicinal cannabis on school property by a pupil who is a registered qualified patient as deemed necessary by the pupil's parent or legal guardian.
+Effective January 1, 2025, this Policy permits the use of medicinal cannabis on school property by a pupil who is a registered qualified patient as deemed necessary by the pupil's parent or legal guardian.
+The pupil must be a registered qualified patient as defined by KRS 218B.010 (28).

-The Board prohibits the use of medicinal cannabis on school property.

 The Board permits the use of medicinal cannabis on school property by a pupil who is a registered qualified patient as deemed necessary by the pupil's parent or legal guardian as described above.

+The use of medicinal cannabis by a pupil who is a registered qualified patient shall:

-If the Board enacts a policy to permit the use of medicinal cannabis by a pupil who is a registered qualified patient, that policy shall:
+Require a written request for use of medicinal cannabis be submitted to the Principal by the parent or legal guardian of the pupil who is a registered qualified patient, and include compelling grounds as to why medicinal cannabis must be administered during school hours rather than at times outside of school hours.

 Require medicinal cannabis be administered:

-a. i.
-By a school nurse or under the supervision of appropriate school staff; or

-ii.
+a.
 By the parent or legal guardian of the pupil who is a registered qualified patient;

 and